Grace Young (author): Activism

 In 2021, she launched the Grace Young Support Chinatown Fund with the New York non-profit Welcome to Chinatown, raising $40,000.
-The funds went to established Chinatown restaurants Hop Lee, Hop Kee, Wo Hop Upstairs, and Wo Hop Downstairs to provide meals for those suffering from food insecurity.
+The funds went to established legacy Chinatown restaurants Hop Lee, Hop Kee, Wo Hop Upstairs, and Wo Hop Downstairs to provide meals for those suffering from food insecurity.
 She said she is donating the $50,000 Julia Child Award prize to non-profit organizations that support Chinatowns across the United States.